 Additionally, mercury vapor bulbs are much wider than most standard light bulbs, so finding a dome to fit them properly might be challenging.

-Still, if you’re looking for an all-in-one bulb, a mercury vapor bulb like this one from TEKIZOO is a great choice if you’re willing to potentially adjust the way it’s mounted a bit for best results.
+Still, if you’re looking for an all-in-one bulb, this one from TEKIZOO is a great choice if you’re willing to potentially adjust the way it’s mounted a bit for best results.

 Like with basking bulbs, there are many different ways to set up and mount your UVB bulb, depending on the type you’ve chosen, the size of the bulb and fixture, and the size and shape of your gecko’s enclosure.